BroughtonCL/BroughtonCL.github.io/Game Critique _9.md

 None that were found

 # Final Thoughts
 I really enjoy this game.
 But it just keeps going pon with no end in sight.
-But I will keep playing!!!!
+The one down fall is that you are only awarded 5 lives and need to wait for lives to replinish.
+Lives and extra bubble blasters are available, for purchase.
+That can be a little irritating for a "free" game.
+I understand they need to make money and gettingit from thew ads may not be enough.
+Despite this, as long at there are bubbles to break, I will keep playing!!!!